gruntwork-io/docs/docs/pipelines/upgrading/index.md

 ## Prerequisites

-- Boilerplate
+- [Boilerplate](https://github.com/gruntwork-io/boilerplate#install) installed on your system (requires Gruntwork subscription)
 - Ability to create repositories in your GitHub Organization
-- Ability to add users to your GitHub Organization
+- Ability to add users to your GitHub Organization and the Gruntwork Developer Portal
 - Permissions to create secrets in GitHub repositories

 ## Token Setup